 The Giong Xoai Buddha statue dates back to the 4th and 6th centuries, is made of solid wood, is 2.7m high, weighs 94kg, and was recognized as a national treasure in 2019.

-In the Mekong Delta region, wooden Buddha statues have been found quite a lot, but the Giong Xoai statue stands out with its large size.
-These are the few statues of the same type that are still almost intact.
+In the Mekong Delta region, wooden Buddha statues are common, but the Giong Xoai statue stands out for its large size.
+These are a few statues of the same type that are still almost intact.

-The statue was carved in a standing position on a circular cylindrical pedestal, the right hand was broken up to the shoulder, the left hand was broken as welll.
-The Buddha was wearing a robe, but it was broken so much that he could not see it clearly, only part of the hem remained.
+The statue was carved in a standing position on a circular cylindrical pedestal, the right hand was broken up to the shoulder, the left hand was broken as well.
+The Buddha was wearing a robe, but it was so broken that he could not see it clearly; only part of the hem remained.

-The face is square with a big, strong chin and curly hair tied in a high bun.
-The artifact is crafted according to the model of Theravada Buddhist statues originating from India.
-However, the materials and facial features show the cultural exchange process that took place strongly during the Oc Eo period.
+The face is square, with a strong, broad chin and curly hair tied in a high bun.
+The artifact is crafted in the style of Theravada Buddhist statues originating in India.
+However, the materials and facial features show that cultural exchange was particularly strong during the Oc Eo period.

 Nandin Giong Cat golden ring

-The Nandin Giong Cat golden ring, a smooth round gold ring, was excavated at Giong Cat relic in 2018.
+The Nandin Giong Cat golden ring, a smooth, round gold ring, was excavated at the Giong Cat relic in 2018.
 This is a gold ring with a monolithic cast of a sacred cow, dating from the 5th century (AD).

 The face of the ring is the image of the sacred bull – the Nandin (sacred animal to ride of Shiva), cast in a cross-legged position.
 The cow’s head is raised high, the horns are curved upward, the ears are wide open, the eyes are large, the bib folds into many folds under the neck, very lively and healthy…

-Characteristics of the overall shape and structure of the ring shows this is the most beautiful artifact among Oc Eo’s golden artifacts.
+Characteristics of the overall shape and structure of the ring show that this is the most beautiful artifact among Oc Eo’s golden artifacts.

 Buddha Bas-relief of Linh Son Bac

-The Buddha Bas-relief (dating from the III – IV centuries) was excavated at Linh Son Bac relic in 2019.
-Up to now, this is still a unique artifact belonging to the early stage of Oc Eo culture.
+The Buddha Bas-relief (dating from the III – IV centuries) was excavated at the Linh Son Bac relic in 2019.
+Up to now, this remains a unique artifact from the early stage of the Oc Eo culture.
 The relief depicts a Buddha image on the flat surface of a large block of granite.

-The relief only clearly depicts the image of Buddha meditating, while other details are carved simply, with the outstanding feature being large, wide, deep-cut eyes.
-Details of hair, face and clothing are unclear.
+The relief clearly depicts Buddha meditating, while other details are carved simply, with the standout feature being large, wide, deep-set eyes.
+Details of hair, face, and clothing are unclear.
 The Buddha was carved while meditating, his hands clasped in front of his chest in the fearless mudra position.
 In this mudra, the hands with the fingers extended face forward, at shoulder level.

 This is the mudra that Shakyamuni Buddha used immediately after attaining enlightenment.
 The Buddha’s two legs are carved in a half-lotus meditation position on a pedestal, the right leg resting on the left calf.
-The bottom of the Buddha statue has three sanskrit letters engraved in the Brahmi writing style of South India.
+The base of the Buddha statue bears three Sanskrit letters engraved in the Brahmi script of South India.

-The rough, simple, rustic, realistic, visually vivid carving art on indigenous materials is the starting point for the brilliant development of Funan’s stone sculpture art.
+The rough, simple, rustic, realistic, and visually vivid carving of indigenous materials is the starting point for the brilliant development of Funan’s stone sculpture.

 Protect and preserve national treasures

-The entire province currently has 8 national treasures, of which two are stored at the Oc Eo Cultural Exhibition House, Thoai Son district, which are the Buddha Bas-relief of Linh Son Bac and the Nandin Giong Cat golden ring.
-The remaining 6 national treasures are kept and displayed at An Giang museum.
+The entire province currently has 8 national treasures, of which two are stored at the Oc Eo Cultural Exhibition House in Thoai Son district: the Buddha Bas-relief of Linh Son Bac and the Nandin Giong Cat golden ring.
+The remaining 6 national treasures are kept and displayed at the An Giang Museum.

-In addition to visit and admire the national treasures, visitors to Long Xuyen can go to other places in the city such as the floating market, President Ton Duc Thang’s memorial house, Ong Ho islet (Tiger islet), and enjoy typical dishes such as broken rice, pancake with wild vegetable, fish sauce hot pot.
+In addition to visiting and admiring the national treasures, visitors to Long Xuyen can go to other places in the city, such as the floating market, President Ton Duc Thang’s memorial house, Ong Ho islet (Tiger islet), and enjoy typical dishes such as broken rice, pancake with wild vegetables, and fish sauce hot pot.

 Source: collected by An